On tracial $\mathcal Z$-stability of simple non-unital C*-algebras: -stability

 If $G$ is also amenable and second-countable, then $C_r^*(G)$ is classifiable by its Elliott invariant and has decomposition rank at most one. \end{corollary} \begin{proof} Fix a compact open subset $K\subseteq G^{(0)}$.
 Since $G$ is minimal, it follows that $G$ and the restriction $G|_K$ are Morita equivalent.
 Hence, $C_r^*(G)$ and $C_r^*(G|_K)$ are stably isomorphic by \cite[Theorem 2.1]{MR3601549}.
 On the other hand, $G|_K$ is a minimal, almost finite, $\sigma$-compact étale groupoid with compact totally disconnected unit space $K$.
 As $K$ is clopen in $G^{(0)}$, $K$ has no isolated points as well.
 By \cite[Corollary~9.11]{MW20}, we deduce that $C_r^*(G|_K)$ is a unital simple and tracially $\Z$-stable $\C$-algebra.
 Moreover, $C_r^*(G|_K)$ has real rank zero and stable rank one (see \cite{MR4165470, MR4133645}).
 Hence, we conclude that $C_r^*(G)$ satisfies the desired properties by Corollary~\ref{stable iso}.

 If we also assume amenability and second-countability for $G$, then $C_r^*(G)$ is also a nuclear separable $\Z$-stable $\C$-algebra in the UCT class by Theorem~\ref{main thm} and \cite{MR1703305}.
-Notice that by \cite[Lemma 3.9]{MR4165470}, $T^+(C_r^*(G))$ is not empty.
+Notice that by \cite[Lemma 3.9]{MR4165470}, we have $T^+(C_r^*(G))\neq\{0,\infty\}$.
 Finally, \cite[Theorem~7.2 and Remark~7.3]{CE} together imply that $C_r^*(G)$ has decomposition rank at most one as desired. \end{proof}